 Sobeys' strategy is focused on delivering the best food shopping experience to its customers in the right-format, right-sized stores, supported by superior customer service.
 Sobeys remains focused on improving the product, service and merchandising offerings within each format by expanding and renovating its current store base, while continuing to build and acquire new stores.

-Over the last three fiscal years, Sobeys opened 168 new stores and relocated, expanded, redeveloped and/or converted the banners in 55 stores.
-In addition, Sobeys acquired 253 new locations inclusive of the Canada Safeway acquisition in fiscal 2014.
+Over the last three fiscal years, Sobeys opened, relocated, replaced, expanded, rebannered or redeveloped 289 stores.
+In addition, over this three-year period, Sobeys acquired 253 new locations inclusive of the Canada Safeway acquisition in fiscal 2014.